Excessive alcohol consumption can increase the risk of serious health problems, which include:

 One 1 liter bottle of wine = 8 standard glasses.

-It should be noted that under no circumstances and in no way may alcoholic beverages be sold or supplied to minors, in accordance with Article 220 of the General Health Law.
+It should be noted that under no circumstances and in no way may alcoholic beverages be sold or supplied to minors, per Article 220 of the General Health Law.